 Target heart rate is only a guide.
-Each individual is different, so pay attention to how you feel, how hard you are breathing, how fast your heart is beating, and how much you feel the exertion in your muscles.
+Each person is different.
+So pay attention to how you feel, how hard you are breathing, how fast your heart is beating, and how much you feel the exertion in your muscles.

 Try to make physical activity a regular and essential part of your day.
-But if you haven't been active, start slowly and be sure to talk to your doctor before you add regular exercise to your day.
-For more information, see the topic Fitness: Getting and Staying Active.
+But if you haven't been active, start slowly.
+And be sure to talk to your doctor before you add regular exercise to your day.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 If you have questions about physical activity or exercise, call 8-1-1 (or 7-1-1 for the deaf and heard of hearing) toll-free in B.C.
 Our qualified exercise professionals are available Monday to Friday from 9am to 5pm Pacific Time.
 You can also leave a message after hours.